vikasini4/computer-vision-rock-paper-scissors/README.md

 Manual version of Rock Paper Scissors game.

+The prerequisite programs, including tensorflow, numpy, opencv(cv2), and time, were imported.
+A class called Rock, Paper, Scissors was made, and the following initialised attributes were used to track the game.

 A winning structure function def who wins() was created so the code can decide a winner for each round.
 The camera's output will then be integrated with this function so that a matched "string" is selected within the function based on the camera's output.

 Milestone 5